soleraeus/42_Matt-Daemon/README.md

 ### Matt_daemon execution

 It starts a daemon listening on port 4242 which logs every strings sent to it.
-Options allow you to start a more secure server on port 4343 using a hybrid encryption system: RSA for key exchange and AES256GCM for encrypted communication thereafter.
+Options allow you to start a more secure server on port 4343 using a hybrid encryption scheme: RSA for key exchange and AES256GCM for encrypted communication thereafter.
 This secure port enforces authentication and requires you to set a username and password.

 The valid options are :<br>
  `-h` : Displace the help page<br>